Johnaldy/feedback/README.md

 - Customer Suggestions/Comments
 - Recommendations for GitHub
 - Suggested Add-on Products
-- CSAT Score (calculated automatically)
+- Average Score (calculated automatically)

-## CSAT Score Calculation
+## Average Score Calculation

-The CSAT (Customer Satisfaction) score is calculated as the average of four metrics:
+The Average (Customer Satisfaction) score is calculated as the average of four metrics:
 1. Overall Satisfaction
 2. Quality of Work/Material
 3. Effectiveness of Communication